bang-olufsen/mozart-open-api/README.md

 ## API usage

-Create a MozartClient object and use it to set the volume level, activate a preset and expand the Beolink session to a peer, then finally print Beolink listeners.
+Create a MozartClient object, listen to all WebSocket notifications, set the volume level, activate a preset and expand the Beolink session to a peer, then finally print Beolink listeners.

 <!--
 type: tab